terriburns/Drakes-Next-Big-Hit/readme.md

 **2) Word Diversity**

 On the note of diversity, by alternating between options, there's a much greater range of possible words that can follow any preexisting one.
 Most importantly, there is greater diversity but a maintenance of style and type of words used.
 With the Pick One implementation, resulting part of speech pattern would always be the same.
-With Top Two, it regularly changes.
+With Top Two, the resulting part of speech pattern regularly changes.
 This optimizes the goal of the assignment.

 ####The Best Implementation...
 For another Time